jschristie/docs/sources/deployment/ubuntu.md

 `setup_errors.log` to just see the errors (or stderr output from the scripts).

+## Removing/disabling Gluu repo

+After initial installation is completed, it's recommended to remove Gluu repos from sources list so you won't inadvertently upgrade your Gluu package by conducting regular system's update procedures (like, by running `# yum update`)

+Either remove `/etc/apt/sources.list.d/gluu-repo.list` file, or modify it commenting out lines declaring Gluu CE's repos there.

 ## Starting and Stopping the Gluu Server

 You can start the Gluu Server with this command: